ericscharff/SmallWorld/README.md

 # SmallWorld from the command line

 It is possible to run a version of SmallWorld from the command line.
-Look at `build.gradle` and follow the instructions.
-Then, `:runJava` will present a prompt in the terminal.
+Look at `build.gradle` for more details.
+You should then be able to run `./gradew commandline` to start tyhe interpreter.
 Typing commands at this prompt will cause the input string to be run ("doIt").
 For example:

 ```
-> Task :run
+> Task :commandline
 image initialized
 SmallWorld> 3 + 2
 Running task: 3 + 2